 Many years later, Emerson had plans to reunite with Berry for a followup.
 That didn’t happen, and of course Emerson left us in 2016.
 Berry picked up where the project left off and made, essentially, a solo album using the name 3.2 (“Three-point-two”).

-Berry has also been involved in a number of progressive tribute projects, making him something of an American Billy Sherwood.
+Berry has also been involved in a number of progressive tribute projects, making him something of another Billy Sherwood.
 Those two pursuits – 3.2 and his skill at interpreting the work of other prog heroes – dovetail on a superb new album (2 CD + DVD), Alive at Progstock.
 Credited to Robert Berry’s 3.2, it features a four-piece band that includes Berry, lead guitarist Paul Keller, keyboardist Andrew Colyer and (from Spock’s Beard) Jimmy Keegan on drums.

 The set list is a tasty mix of tracks from Three’s slim catalog (the multi-part suite “Desde la Vida” and “You Do or You Don’t”) alongside later 3.2 material (“Powerful Man”) and an intriguing selection of covers.
 In a fair universe, Berry’s “Can’t Let Go” – included here in a soaring live version – would have been a smash hit; anyone who likes Asia would love it.
 But as solid as the Three and Three-point-two material is, really, it’s that last category where Berry and his band truly shine.